Shaftesbury’s tourism leaders are advising people who want to visit the town for Fringe 2018 to book their accommodation early.

 About: Georgie runs The Big Beautiful Bunting Co. from her home studio in Shaftesbury and has been organising community events of all shapes and sizes for over 20 years.

 About: Keri has a long track record in media management, running several award winning local radio stations.
-He lives in Shaftesbury and currently produces and presents a weekly radio travel and holiday programme – The Great Destinations Radio Show – which airs on seventy UK radio stations.
+He lives in Shaftesbury and currently produces and presents a weekly news podcast focused on the Shaftesbury at ThisIsAlfred.com.

 Looking after: The Fringe budget, grants and financial awards

 About: Teresa lives and works in Shaftesbury and after enjoying the 2016 Fringe quickly signed up to join the team.

 About: Kevin has lived in Shaftesbury for ten years and works three days a week as a software developer for a leading global consultancy company.